 Note that this list is not regularly maintained as Protected Mode now runs transparently in the background and it is unlikely users will experience issues.

 Fixed in 10.1.3

 - With Protected Mode ON in Reader, links in a PDF to local folders now work.

 - Printing is now possible on Win Server 2003-64 bit in Protected Mode.

-- On Win Server 2003-64 bit systems, the incompatibility dialog is NOT thrown on launching Reader for the first time after system restart.
+- On Win Server 2003-64 bit systems, the incompatibility dialog box doesn't appear when you launch Reader for the first time after system restart.

 Fixed in 10.1.2

 - Reader can freeze up during File > Open when Symantec PGP whole disk encryption software is installed.